 Student Spotlight: How Did MacKenzie O’Kane’s Experience Working with Justice-Involved Families Inform her Public Health Career?

-#UMNMCH student MacKenzie O’Kane; she/her/hers (MPH 2023) wrote this reflection on how her coursework, internship, and professional development opportunities have launched her career in public health.
+#UMNMCH student MacKenzie O’Kane; (MPH 2023) wrote this reflection on how her coursework, internship, and professional development opportunities have launched her career in public health.

 Twice the Support

+My Center internship with the Minnesota Model Jail Practices Learning Community served as a launching pad for my public health career.
 A unique aspect of my deployment was that I was lucky enough to have one supervisor from the Minnesota Department of Health, Anna Lynn, MPP, and one from the UMN Department of Pediatrics, MCH alumni Dr. Rebecca Shlafer (MPH 2016).
 Anna and Rebecca are co-directors of the Minnesota Model Jail Practices Learning Community to Support Children of Incarcerated Parents, and they jointly supervised my participation on the team.
 With their guidance, I was able to grow my skills in data analysis, facilitation, technical assistance, and evaluation.
 Even though much of what I was doing on the project was new to me, my supervisors cultivated a supportive learning environment in which I felt safe to take on new responsibilities incrementally.
 By the end of my time with the project, I had learned so much about the corrections environment, local resources for supporting children of incarcerated parents, and evidence-based methods for limiting harm to justice-involved families.

 Improving the Visiting Experience for Justice-Involved Families